yunpengn/blog/README.md

   branch: <The branch for deployment>
   message: <The commit message>
 ```

-In the end, run the following commands and Hexo.js will help you deploy the website automatically:
+- Deploy the website by running the following commands:
 ```shell
 # Clean the database and the public folder
 hexo clean